 An Introduction to CITY

-The City Institute at York University (CITY) brings together over 60 of the university’s urban scholars and scores of graduate students from fields as diverse as planning, geography, environmental studies, anthropology, sociology, political science, education, law, transportation and the humanities.
+The City Institute at York University (CITY) brings together the university’s urban scholars and graduate students from fields as diverse as planning, geography, environmental studies, planning, anthropology, sociology, political science, education, law, and the humanities.
 This interdisciplinary institute facilitates critical and collaborative research, providing new knowledge and innovative approaches to comprehending and addressing the complexity of the urban arena.

 The Institute also plays a vital role in developing Canada’s next generation of leaders and thinkers, with graduate and post-doctoral fellows playing a central role in the life of the Institute and CITY’s researchers have long-standing relationships with community groups, NGOs and policymakers.

-CITY currently houses a number of research projects including the Major Collaborative Research Initiative “Global Suburbanisms: Governance, Land and Infrastructure in the 21st Century”.
+CITY currently houses a number of research projects including the SSHRC Partnership grant "Urbanization, gender and the global south: a transformative knowledge network” and the Major Collaborative Research Initiative “Global Suburbanisms: Governance, Land and Infrastructure in the 21st Century”.
 Learn more about other CITY research projects here.

 To subscribe or unsubscribe to the listserv please contact firstname.lastname@example.org

 News and Events

 Director's Message 2017

 As we start to become engaged in the new semester, I wanted to send a brief update about the City Institute and the exciting activities we have set up for the rest of 2017.
 First of all, we have had a bitter-sweet change over of staff as our Co-ordinator, Sara MacDonald, left us earlier this year to start her doctoral studies at Utrecht University (good luck Sara!) and we welcomed Leeann Bennett in her place.
 We have been blessed with two such dedicated and competent staff members at the Institute.